Fight The Fix (UEFA FTF)

 - Who Integrity officers and representatives of institutions involved in fighting match-fixing, such as public and law enforcement authorities, and sports organisations

-- When Every second year; first intake starts in September 2022
+- When Every second year; Second intake starts in October 2024

-- How long Three one-week sessions over seven months
+- How long Three one-week sessions over six months

 - Price €4,900